|

 ![]() |

-outer surface of the venison meat very lightly to hold the herb crust.
+surface of the venison meat very lightly to hold the

 Season the rack of venison generously with salt and freshly ground black pepper.
 Lay the rack on a baking tray and roast in the oven for 15 minutes.
 Remove from the oven and leave at room temperature to cool.
 Mix the mustard, softened butter and garlic to form a paste.
 Spread this over the meaty side of the venison.
 Mix the breadcrumbs with the finely chopped parsley and rosemary and melted butter, and pat this mixture over the mustard-coated side of the venison and replace on the baking tray.
 Roast the venison for a further 15-20 minutes in the hot oven.
 Serve carved into cutlets with new potatoes and baby tomatoes roasted in olive oil, and some buttered leeks. |